FINNGEN/META_ANALYSIS/README.md

-                        Do pairwise meta-analysis with the first given study --dont_allow_space    Do not allow space as field delimiter --chrom CHROM         Restrict to given chromosome
+                        Do pairwise meta-analysis with the first given study --dont_allow_space    Do not allow space as field delimiter --chrom CHROM         Restrict to given chromosome --flip_indels         Try variant aligning by flipping indels also.
+By default indels are not flipped
 ```

 The configuration file should be a json file with these elements: